jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_licensing.md

 ---
 title: Licensing
 keywords: release notes
 summary: "Spotlight is supplied with a time-limited trial key so you can test the product.
 When the trial key expires Spotlight reverts to a preview mode with severely limited access.
-When you enter a valid license key and site message you are licensed to use Spotlight Enterprise."
+When you enter a valid license key and site message you are licensed to use Spotlight on SQL Server on SQL Server Enterprise."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_releasenotes_licensing.html
 folder: SpotlightEnterprise